I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-ongetproperties.md

 <p>If the operation succeeds, this method returns S_OK.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.</p>

 ## -remarks
 <p>Properties describe the sensor device, as opposed to data fields, which contain sensor-generated data.
 Platform-defined properties are defined in sensors.h.</p>

 <p>Applications can access some sensor property information before the user grants permission for the sensor.
 These items are limited to the following IDs defined in sensors.h:</p>

-<p>Any <b>PROPERTYKEY</b> that starts with "SENSOR_PROPERTY_".</p>

-<p>Any category <b>GUID</b> that starts with "SENSOR_CATEGORY_".</p>

-<p>Each <a href="http://go.microsoft.com/fwlink/p/?linkid=131486">IPortableDeviceValues</a> object returned in this collection must contain values for the required properties, as described in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn946698">Sensor Properties</a> reference section.</p>

-<p>The sensor class extension is responsible for freeing any <b>PROPVARIANT</b> structures returned by this method.</p>

-<p>Sensor properties must not contain information that can be used to identify the user.
-For more information about user privacy, see <a href="NULL">Privacy and Security in the Sensor and Location Platform</a>.</p>

-<p><a href="http://go.microsoft.com/fwlink/p/?linkid=131484">IPortableDeviceKeyCollection</a> and <a href="http://go.microsoft.com/fwlink/p/?linkid=131486">IPortableDeviceValues</a> are documented in Windows Portable Devices.</p>

-<p>Properties describe the sensor device, as opposed to data fields, which contain sensor-generated data.
-Platform-defined properties are defined in sensors.h.</p>

-<p>Applications can access some sensor property information before the user grants permission for the sensor.
-These items are limited to the following IDs defined in sensors.h:</p>